 The Responsible Computer Science Challenge consists of two stages: a Concept Development and Pilot Stage (Stage I) and a Spread and Scale Stage (Stage II).
 Entrants who are selected for awards in the Concept Development and Pilot Stage (Stage I) will be invited to participate in the Spread and Scale Stage (Stage II).
 For full details on timeline and requirements, please review the Application Guide.
 You can also view a recording of the applicant webinar held on November 14th for more information about the Challenge.

-Before submitting an application, all entrants must submit a Letter of Intent.
-Letter of Intent submissions will be accepted through December 13, 2018, by 5:00pm Eastern.
+Before submitting an application, all entrants had to submit a Letter of Intent by December 13, 2018.
+Letter of Intent submissions are now closed.

 Final award amounts are at the discretion of award reviewers and Mozilla staff, but it is currently anticipated that the following awards will be made: